Josh4minee/HEX-B12.V1/README.md

 # Remote assembly

+Start by buying the PCB on [JLCPCB.](https://cart.jlcpcb.com/quote?stencilLayer=2&stencilWidth=100&stencilLength=100&stencilCounts=5&plateType=1&spm=Jlcpcb.Homepage.1010) by simply drag and droping the [gerber]() files.

-Follow the diagram to assemble the remote, every screw used is M2 8mm.
+Once you have received and soldered your PCB, follow the diagram to assemble the remote, every screw used is M2 8mm.

   <img src="/pictures/HEX_remote_assembly.jpg" height="400" />